ipeternella/rawnicorn/README.md

-# inicorn
+# Rawnicorn

-Some lower-level networking programming to learn some concepts.
+Some low-level networking programming to create very raw and non-production suitable network servers inspired by Gunicorn.